Ravendwyr/HandyNotes_HallowsEnd/README.md

 Feedback
 --------

-If you have any comments, bug reports or feature requests, please leave a comment here or open a ticket on [WoWace](http://www.wowace.com/addons/handynotes_hallowsend/tickets/) or [GitHub](https://github.com/EthanCentaurai/HandyNotes_HallowsEnd/issues).
+If you have any comments, bug reports or feature requests, please leave a comment here or open a support ticket on [WoWace](http://www.wowace.com/addons/handynotes_hallowsend/tickets/) or [GitHub](https://github.com/EthanCentaurai/HandyNotes_HallowsEnd/issues).

 * * *